Top tips for crafting a push notification strategy

 2) Emojis can breed engagement

 Love them or loathe them, emojis are here to stay.
-Even though these little images are a staple in many a mobile user’s linguistic arsenal, marketers have been warier about using them in their social media and mobile strategies.
+These little images are a staple in many a mobile user’s linguistic arsenal.
+Marketers have been warier about using them in their social media and mobile strategies.

 Yet an article by Forbes contributor and mobile marketing expert Momchil Kyurkchiev has argued that, after analysing ‘2.6 billion push notifications […] the data showed that when brands added emojis into their mobile messaging, they could capture more user engagement.’